JohnSundell/Playground/README.md

 - [X] Generate playgrounds in seconds.
 - [X] Automatically reuse any playground created today, for easy code note taking.
 - [X] Add dependencies to a playground with a simple command - no more fiddling with workspaces.
+- [X] Easily open a Gist or code from a GitHub URL in a playground.
 - [X] Supports iOS, macOS & tvOS.

 ## Usage